maxbridges/Jenkins-IBM-Bluemix-Toolchains/README.md

    ![Upload Deployment Information](https://github.com/imvijay2007/Jenkins-IBM-Bluemix-Toolchains/blob/notification_1/screenshots/Upload-Deployment-Info.png "Publish Deployment Information to DRA")

-4. (Optional): If you want to use DevOps Insights policy gates to control a downstream deploy job, in the "Publish test result to DevOps Insights" post-build action, select the **Evaluate Gate Policy** check box.
-Choose a policy or add another post-build action that uses the DevOps Insights Gate type.
-Specify the scope of the test results.
+4. (Optional): If you want to use DevOps Insights policy gates to control a downstream deploy job, add a post build action, **IBM Cloud DevOps Gate**.
+Choose a policy and specify the scope of the test results.
 To allow the policy gates to prevent downstream deployments, select the **Fail the build based on the policy rules** check box.
 The following image shows an example configuration:

     ![DevOps Insights Gate](https://github.com/imvijay2007/Jenkins-IBM-Bluemix-Toolchains/blob/notification_1/screenshots/DRA-Gate.png "DevOps Insights Gate")